HISTORY AND CULTURE

 When one visits the World War II Memorial one finds the words "Here we mark the price of freedom" engraved in front of a wall of 4,048 gold stars.
 Each star represents one hundred Americans lost during the war.
 At the Korean War Veterans Memorial one finds the words "Freedom is not free," and at the Vietnam Veterans Memorial one finds the names of 58,261 lives honored for their courage, sacrifice, and devotion to duty and country.
 Abraham Lincoln is draped in the Stars and Stripes at the Lincoln Memorial.
 Not only did he preserve our flag during the American Civil War, his policies helped end slavery.
 Six-hundred and twenty thousand Americans, north and south, were lost during the most costly war in our history.
 The message becomes clear as visitors experience these memorials; freedom has come at a great cost.

-As we celebrate our two-hundred and thirty-third birthday, the National Park Service will proudly carry on the words of John Adams—"Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more"—with a brilliant fireworks display.
+As we celebrate our nation's birthday, the National Park Service will proudly carry on the words of John Adams—"Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more"—with a brilliant fireworks display.
 These illuminations will light up the sky of our nation’s capital to inspire and remind us how fortunate we are to have the freedom that has been entrusted to us all.